Alimzade/ai-histopathology-ovarian-cancer/README.md

 ## Contributors

-- **Anar Alimzade** - Implementation of WSI MIL classifier and TMA tile-based majority voting.
+- **Anar Alimzade** - Implementation of WSI MIL classifier and TMA image tiling and tile-based majority voting.
+WSI cancerous region masking.
-- **Ali Alper Sakar** - Development of TMA Encoder-based classification approach
+- **Ali Alper Sakar** - Development of TMA Encoder-based classification approach, scrapping of external database.

 ## Details

-This study focuses on classifying subtypes of ovarian cancer using Whole Slide Images (WSI) and Tissue Microarrays (TMA) data from the [UBC-OCEAN Kaggle competition](https://www.kaggle.com/competitions/UBC-OCEAN).
+This study was conducted as part of the **"Applied AI Engineering Lab"** course at the **University of Passau**.
+It focuses on **classifying ovarian cancer subtypes** using Whole Slide Images (WSI) and Tissue Microarrays (TMA) data from the [UBC-OCEAN Kaggle competition](https://www.kaggle.com/competitions/UBC-OCEAN).
 The task is to classify ovarian cancer images into the following subtypes:

 - **Clear Cell Carcinoma (CC)**
 - **Endometrioid Carcinoma (EC)**